Five Ways to Improve Developer Velocity

 For example, one of our clients found that they were wasting a lot of time when debugging.
-Their devs were going through the whole deployment process over and over, waiting to set log lines, and then waiting to get the information they needed, hoping it was the right information in order to fix the bug that they were working on.
+Their devs were going through the whole deployment process over and over, waiting to set log lines, and then waiting to get the information they needed, hoping it was the right information to fix the bug that they were working on.
 Once they tended to this painfully repetitive process, their time to market accelerated dramatically.

 Data makes the world go ‘round.
 But often, your devs can be buried under the sheer amount of it.
 Data is needed in virtually every aspect of software development.
 Yet, that desperate need for it every step of the way causes devs to accumulate an overabundance of data that mainly creates noise and distraction in their code.

-Oftentimes, as one of our clients found out, this excess of data can be generated by a phenomenon called Logging FOMO.
+Frequently, as one of our clients found out, this excess of data can be generated by a phenomenon called Logging FOMO.
 This stands for the fear of missing out on log lines and the data they comprise.
-Your devs are so fearful of missing something that they set too many log lines in the hopes that one of them will bring them the data they need.
-However, these logs generate too much noise in the system, as well as high overhead costs to maintain the sheer number of logs they have set.
+Your devs are so fearful of missing something that they set too many log lines, hoping that one of them will bring them the data they need.
+However, these logs generate too much noise in the system and high overhead costs to maintain the sheer number of logs they have set.
 On the other hand, sometimes developers don’t write enough loglines, thus preventing them from getting the data point they need to move on and fix their problems.